-Maximum allowable DC current : Value defined when DC current flows and the initial value of inductance has decreased by 30% or when current flows and temperature has risen to 40°C whichever is smaller.
-(Reference: ambient temperature is 25°C±10)
+\ Maximum allowable DC current : Value defined when DC current flows and the initial value of inductance has decreased by 30% or the inductor is raised 40 $^\circ C$ by DC current.
+(Reference: ambient temperature is 25 $^\circ C \pm 10)$

-(Isat) : Allowable current in DC saturation : The DC saturation allowable current value is specified when the decrease of
+(Isat) : Allowable current in DC saturation : The DC saturation allowable current value is specified when the decrease of the initial inductance value at 30% (Reference: ambient temperature is 25 °C±10)

-(Irms) : Allowable current of temperature rise : The temperature rise allowable current value is specified when temperature of the inductor is raised 40 °C by DC current.
-(Reference: ambient temperature is 25°C±10)
+(Irms) : Allowable current of temperature rise : The temperature rise allowable current value is specified when temperature of

-Absolute maximum voltage : Rated Voltage 20V.
+\ Absolute maximum voltage : Rated Voltage 20V.

-Operating temperature range : -40 to +125°C (Including self-temperature rise)
+\ Operating temperature range : - 40 to +125°C (Including self-temperature rise)